Skip to main content

 This formed the seed of his idea in establishing Willow Grove Consultants in 2019.
 It is an organisation that aims to increase awareness for mental health support and difficulties that elite athletes, coaches and clubs face in a high- pressure environment.

-“My original idea for the sports industry was from an occupational health angle to establish how we could support players with extended injury lay-offs.
+“My original idea for the sports industry was from an occupational therapy perspective to establish how we could support players with extended injury lay-offs.
 If it’s a few weeks then people tend to manage pretty well because there’s an end in sight.
 With injuries like an ACL, they are looking at up to 12 months when you don’t have that release of going to the gym or on the training ground.
 That has a direct impact on mental health.
 It’s what we in the business call ‘occupational deprivation.’

 The formal definition is 'prolonged restriction from participation in necessary or meaningful activities due to circumstances outside the individual’s control.’